See the Signs

 People who are suffering from a mental health or substance use condition may show that they need help before they are able to ask for it.
-You are the best person to notice the changes in mood or behavior that may mean it's time to get some help.
+Close friends and family members are sometimes the first to notice changes in mood or behavior that may mean it's time to get some help.

 Here are some things to watch out for:

 - Mood swings

 - Loss of interest in people or activities